International Financial Assistance

 Market Trade Assistance Program (MTAP)

-Projects involving a third-party providing any of the below services.
-Eligible companies may receive one grant in each category per funding period (ends June 30, 2023).
+Projects involving a third-party providing any of the below services specific to international markets.
+Eligible companies may receive one grant in each category per funding period (ends June 30, 2024).
 Applications must be received at least two weeks prior to the start of the project and completed by the project end date or the end of funding period, whichever comes first.

 • Category A (Maximum $8,000)